-GTR Media Group photo

 CORONAVIRUS RELIEF FUND: Gov. Kevin Stitt, right, recently announced the City of Tulsa would receive more than \$30 million from the State of Oklahoma in CARES funding to support a multitude of community driven programs for Tulsans impacted by COVID-19.
-"I am excited to present the City of Tulsa with over \$30 million from the Coronavirus Relief Fund, " he said, adding, "Mayor Bynum and his team at the City of Tulsa have done a great job coming up with innovative ways to use this money to continue to fight COVID-19, support local businesses and help educate our children."
+"I am excited to present the City of Tulsa with over \$30 million from the Coronavirus Relief Fund," he said, adding, "Mayor Bynum and his team at the City of Tulsa have done a great job coming up with innovative ways to use this money to continue to fight COVID-19, support local businesses and help educate our children."
 Accepting the check are, from left, Mayor Bynum, Senator John Haste and Rep. Ross Ford.
 With the State allocation, the City of Tulsa will roll out programming in the coming months in five major areas, including: Addressing unbudgeted costs incurred due to the public health emergency; making safety modifications to community facilities; supporting vulnerable Tulsans; providing job training, facilitating remote work, and supporting entrepreneurial ventures for COVID-19 displaced workers; increasing access to capital and helping small businesses establish an online presence.

-SPECIAL INTRODUCTORY RATE FOR 12 MONTHS!

-BAN

-arvest.com/zero

-VISA

-Member FDIC

 Arvest Credit Cards subject to credit approval.
-When you apply for a personal credit card with Arvest Flex RewardsTM, Arvest will offer you the higher-valued product for which you qualify, either Arvest Visa Signature® or Arvest Platinum card, based on your creditworthiness upon credit approval.
+When you apply for a personal credit card with Arvest Flex Rewards", Arvest will offer you the higher-valued product for which you qualify, either Arvest Visa Signature® or Arvest Platinum card, based on your creditworthiness upon credit approval.
 For complete details, ask an Arvest associate or go to arvest.com/zero.
 Offer valid August 16 through January 7, 2021.
 Offer subject to change.
 Additional limitations, terms and conditions may apply.

-GREATER TULSA REPORTER NEWSPAPERS

-September 2020

-Getting Creative During the Time of COVID How many of us guessed way mentalist will lead at-home audiback in March that we'd still be ences through a fully interactive reorganizing our lives around journey that incorporates long-dis-

-COVID-19 come September?
+Member FDIC Getting Creative During the Time of COVID How many of us guessed way mentalist will lead at-home audireorganizing our lives around journey that incorporates long-dis- COVID-19 come September?
 Our experience with the virus has been a guessing game all along.
 How do you safely (and reliably) plan anything when so many variables are in flux?
-Here are some updates from some of our city's major arts and entertainment providers, and also a few suggestions for "wandering about" entertainment that you can enjoy with your peeps or on your own.
+Here are some updates from some of our city's major arts and entertainment providers, and also a few suggestions for "wandering about" entertainment that you can enjoy with your peeps or on your own. theatre Like groups across the country, Theatre Tulsa has found creative solutions to the current challenges.

-Page 6

-Show Buzz

-By NANCY HERMANN

-theatre Like groups across the

-country, Theatre Tulsa has found creative solutions to the current challenges.
 Among many other planned activities, the company is rolling out a season of interactive virtual programs that begin in September and run through February 2021.
 "These shows are a new type of live entertainment that actually benefits from being digital," says Theatre Tulsa Executive Director Jarrod Kopp.
 "Remote Control with Max Major" will be introduced on Sept.
 10-12.
-The world-renowned Broadway stars Brittney Johnson (Oct.
+The world-renowned back in March that we'd still be ences through a fully interactive Show Buzz By NANCY HERMANN tance hypnosis and mentalism.
+A week before each show, a "mystery box" will be delivered by mail subscribed households.
+Each kit will contain props and other surprises that lend themselves to the involving and personal nature of the performances.
+More information about the programs and ticket packages is available at theatretulsa.org/ inabox.
+Book now to gain insight from Broadway stars Brittney Johnson (Oct.
 10) and Brennin Hunt (Oct.
 24) during two-hour virtual masterclasses, held online by Theatre Tulsa through Zoom.
 Johnson will provide interactive training focusing on song interpretation and auditions.
 Hunt will offer counsel to performers seeking a career in theatre.
 Each actor has impressive Broadway credentials.
 Apply online on Theatre Tulsa's website.

-of "Tell Me A Story" productions.
+Theatre Tulsa also plans a series of "Tell Me A Story" productions.